IrinaMarinescu/Quizzz-Game-OOPP/README.md

 `
 https://gitlab.ewi.tudelft.nl/cse1105/2021-2022/team-repositories/oopp-group-26/repository-template.git
 `
-From here, you can use the commands 'gradle build' to build the project, 'gradle bootRun' to start the server-side and 'gradle run' to start the client-side.
+From here, you can use the commands `gradle build` to build the project, `gradle bootRun` to start the server-side and `gradle run` to start the client-side.

 Before you can really start to play, you need to import the activities and the images that are to be used in the application.
-We recommend to download the zip file 'ZIP archive with activities and images' found at https://gitlab.ewi.tudelft.nl/cse1105/2021-2022/activity-bank/-/releases.
-Make sure that the server is running in the background by using the 'gradle bootRun' command.
-Whilst the server is running, use Postman and run it as POST with 'localhost:8080/api/activities/import' as the link and the downloaded activities.json file as a raw body.
+We recommend downloading the zip file 'ZIP archive with activities and images' found at `https://gitlab.ewi.tudelft.nl/cse1105/2021-2022/activity-bank/-/releases`.
+Make sure that the server is running in the background by using the `gradle bootRun` command.
+Whilst the server is running, use Postman and run it as POST with `localhost:8080/api/activities/import` as the link and the downloaded activities.json file as a raw body.
 This will import the activities including their titles, their consumptions, their source and their image pathways into the database.
 Additionally, the images have to be imported separately: the numbered folders in the downloaded zip folder have to manually be imported into the directory with the path 'server/images'.

 Now the game is ready to be run.
 Ideally, it is run on a display with a 1600 x 900 resolution, as this allows the full screens to be shown.
-To then run game itself, yyou can again use the 'gradle bootRun' and 'gradle run' commands.
+To then run game itself, you can again use the `gradle bootRun` and `gradle run` commands.

 ## How to contribute to it